gammapy/gammapy/docs/user-guide/astro/darkmatter/index.rst

 ============

-The `gammapy.astro.darkmatter` module provides spatial and spectral models for indirect dark matter searches.
+The `gammapy.astro.darkmatter` module provides spatial and spectral models for indirect dark matter searches, using PPPC4DM models.
 This introduction is aimed at people who already have some experience with dark matter analysis.
 For a thorough introduction see e.g. `Cirelli 2014`_.

 The spatial distribution of dark matter halos is typically modeled with radially symmetric profiles.
-Common profiles are the ones by Navarro, Frenk and White (NFW) or Einasto for cuspy and an Isothermal or Burkert profile for cored dark matter distributions (see `gammapy.astro.darkmatter.profiles`).
+Common profiles are the ones by Navarro, Frenk and White (NFW) or Einasto for cuspy and an Isothermal or Burkert profile for cored dark matter distributions (see `gammapy.astro.darkmatter.DMProfile`).

 The spectral models in `gammapy.astro.darkmatter.PrimaryFlux` are based on `Cirelli et al.  2011`_, who provide tabulated spectra for different